 Some homeowners insurance policies might cover damages caused by a fire following an earthquake, which is a common consequence of an earthquake.

 If an earthquake strikes, your policy will cover:

-1. Dwelling coverage: Repairs damage to your home and extended structure, like a garage or swimming pool.
+1. Dwelling coverage: If you are a homeowner, this covers damage to your home and extended structure, like a garage or swimming pool.

-3. Loss of use coverage: Any additional expenses you might need, like a hotel, if you can’t stay in your home.
+3. Loss of use coverage: Any additional expenses you might need, like a hotel, takeout, and parking if you can’t stay in your home.